 Fall Luncheon Inspires Non-Profits to Thrive During the Holidays at Tampa Bay Charity Coalition

-On Wednesday 20th November the Tampa Bay Charity Coalition luncheon will hold their last meeting of the year at the historic Fort Harrison at 11:30 am.
-The luncheon is expected to gather over 100 attendees coming from 50 different charities.

-CLEARWATER, FLORIDA, UNITED STATES, October 10, 2019 /EINPresswire.com/ -- On Wednesday 20th of November at 11:30am, charities from across the Tampa Bay area will meet at the Historic Fort Harrison Crystal Ballroom for the last Tampa Bay Charity Coalition Luncheon of 2019.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+10, 2019 (GLOBE NEWSWIRE) -- On Wednesday 20th of November at 11:30am, charities from across the Tampa Bay area will meet at the Historic Fort Harrison Crystal Ballroom for the last Tampa Bay Charity Coalition Luncheon of 2019.
 The event will feature a fall-themed menu, networking and an educational segment.
 The event is open to staff, board members and volunteers of Tampa Bay non-profits.
 There is no cost to attend.

 “When thinking about fall the first thing that tends to come to my mind is cozy sweaters, warm drinks and thankfulness.” said Clemence Chevrot, Community Affairs Director for the Church of Scientology FSO.
 “Non-profits start thinking about how they will wrap up their year with the donations and volunteer hours they need to get through the busy holiday season and the end of the year!”